youssef-terhmina/simple_shell/README.md

-Directory made for the project named :
+Directory made for the team project named :
 Simple Shell